onflow/flow/flips/20211210-cadence-numeric-supertypes.md

 However, it is not always guaranteed that these operations will succeed at run-time.

-e.g:
-If the two numeric values are of same type, then the operation will succeed.
+For example, if the two numeric values are of same type, then the operation will succeed:
 ```cadence
 let x: Integer = 3 as Int8
 let y: Integer = 4 as Int8
 let z: Integer = x + y
 ```

-If the two numeric values are of different types, then there will be a run-time panic.
+However, if the two numeric values are of different types, then there will be a run-time panic.
 ```cadence
 let x: Integer = 3 as Int8
 let y: Integer = 4 as UInt16